ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> :<string>"

-Sent as a reply to the {% message INFO %} command, this numeric returns information describing the server: e.g. its version, list of authors and contributors, and any other miscellaneous information which may be considered to be relevant.
+Sent as a reply to the {% message INFO %} command, this numeric returns human-readable information describing the server: e.g. its version, list of authors and contributors, and any other miscellaneous information which may be considered to be relevant.

 {% numericheader RPL_ENDOFINFO %}